 There will be check-in stations located outside the meeting room.
 Check-in will open at 11:00 a.m.

-At check-in, each delegate will receive the following:
+At check-in, each Delegate will receive the Delegate Body agenda and handouts.

-A delegate is entitled to cast as many votes as his/her board has REALTOR® and REALTOR-ASSOCIATE® members in good standing as of Sept.
+A Delegate is entitled to cast as many votes as his/her association has REALTOR® and REALTOR-ASSOCIATE® members in good standing as of Sept.
 30 of the current year.
-A delegate may not divide his/her board’s votes.
+A Delegate may not divide his/her association's votes.
 Voting by proxy is not permitted.
 Delegates may not vote for more than one association.

 Amendments to NAR’s Constitution and the Code of Ethics must be approved by two-thirds vote.